 Assuming that the user has not disabled its execution, client-side web JavaScript should be written to enhance the experiences of visitors with visual or physical disabilities, and certainly should avoid denying information to these visitors.

 Screen readers, used by the blind and partially sighted, can be JavaScript-aware and so may access and read the page DOM after the script has altered it.
 The HTML should be as concise, navigable and semantically rich as possible whether the scripts have run or not.
 JavaScript should not be totally reliant on mouse or keyboard specific events because a user may be physically unable to use these input devices.
-For this reason, device-agnostic events such as
+For this reason, device-agnostic events such as onfocus and onchange are preferable to device-centric events such as onmouseover and onkeypress in most cases.

 JavaScript should not be used in a way that is confusing or disorienting to any web user.
 For example, using script to alter or disable the normal functionality of the browser, such as by changing the way the "back" or "refresh" buttons work, is usually best avoided.
 Equally, triggering events that the user may not be aware of reduces the user's sense of control as do unexpected scripted changes to the page content.